Sony Interactive Entertainment recently announced the closure of two of its studios – Firewalk Studios and Neon Koi.

 However, Hulst expressed gratitude for the “craftsmanship, creative spirit and dedication” of the Firewalk team, and said the company would “take the lessons learned from Concord and continue to advance our live-service capabilities to deliver future growth in this area.”

 In April 2023, Sony acquired Firewalk Studios from ProbablyMonsters, which had reportedly been developing Concord since 2018.
-Prior to that, they had also invested millions in a project as per 2021’s publishing deals with the developer.
+Prior to that they have invested over millions in projects as per 2021 deals with developers.

 The decisions to close both Neon Koi and Firewalk Studios will result in approximately 210 job losses, according to a report from Bloomberg.